LiYangWang95/liyangwang95.github.io/about.md

 ## Bio

 Hi, I'm LiYang, just call me Leon.
-Pronouciation?
-Well, think of **Leon**ardo DiCaprio, then you get it :) I'm currently working as a Finance Specialist - IT Interface at Delta Electronics EMEA and am responsible for the digital transformation of the team.
+I'm currently working as a RPA developer at Prologis and am responsible for developing automation processes majorly for the accounting team.

 I graduated from the **PDEng Software Technology program** at Eindhoven University of Technology, the Netherlands in October 2022.
 During my study I participated in multiple company-collaborating projects, including a 10-month project with Royal Philips, and gained a lot of experience as software engineer/ architect.